 Honey Creek

 Take a break from the great outdoors at Hitchcock Nature Center and explore the Loess Hills Lodge Interpretive Facility, where hands-on activities await visitors of all ages.
-Kids can dive into Curiosity Cove to make animal prints, build habitats, read nature stories, and complete a scavenger hunt.

 Monroe One-Room Country Schoolhouse